 Yugal

 My experience across diverse organizational functions—finance, accounting, and auditing—revealed a crucial gap: teams needed reliable workflow automation, but most solutions were either too rigid or too complex to implement.
-That insight pushed me toward building systems that translate real business logic into scalable enterprise workflows.
+That insight pushed me toward building systems that translate real business logic into scalable enterprise workflows, powered by AppSheet.

-Instead of taking a purely traditional development path, I leaned into a citizen-developer mindset—pairing no-code platforms with targeted scripting, structured data design, and automation frameworks to solve operational problems quickly and sustainably.
-Over the years, I deconstructed the functional architecture of major enterprise systems to identify design patterns that could be reimagined for no-code platforms.
+Instead of taking a purely traditional development path, I leaned into a citizen-developer mindset—pairing the AppSheet no-code platform with targeted scripting, structured data design, and automation frameworks to solve operational problems quickly and sustainably.
+Over the years, I deconstructed the functional architecture of major enterprise systems to identify design patterns that could be reimagined for AppSheet, which also allows me to also build bespoke solutions for clients.

 Core Competencies